What-Comes-Next-LLC/wcn-thespark/README.md

 - Identifying patterns in meal timing, content, and context
 - Suggesting personalized pantry builds from recurring ingredients
-- Generating “Day in the Life” mosaics and reflections
+- Generating "Day in the Life" mosaics and reflections
 - Supporting trainers with contextualized coaching dashboards
-- Creating progress narratives unique to each user’s journey
+- Creating progress narratives unique to each user's journey

 All of this will happen without sharing or selling user data.
 The Catalyst system is a **locally-hosted, privacy-centered alternative** to traditional cloud-based health trackers.